-The Orlando campus opened new state-of-the-art campus facilities in 1999 on sixty-five acres of land in suburban Oviedo.
+The Orlando campus opened new state-of-the-art campus facilities in 1999 on 65 acres of land in suburban Oviedo.
 Five miles north of the University of Central Florida, the Orlando campus is equipped with classrooms, a library, and beautiful chapel.
 The surrounding community provides attractive housing opportunities, which include garden apartments, townhouses, and condominiums.
+The seminary also owns condominiums, located less than four miles from campus, which are available for rent.